Synesso/scala-stellar-sdk/src/main/paradox/index.md

 @@snip [NetworkSpec.scala](../../it/scala/stellar/sdk/SequentialIntegrationSpec.scala) { #payment_example }

-For more detailed coverage, continue by reading about @ref:[Queries](queries.md).

 ## API

 Please enjoy the [scaladoc](/api/stellar/sdk) for this release.

-### Deprecation warning
+> ### Deprecation warning

-At this stage, classes and interfaces are likely to be refined.
+> At this stage, classes and interfaces are likely to be refined.
 Minor releases may break backwards compatibility with minimal notice until v1.0.0.